jonathanrandall/diy_mobile_robot/robot_assembly/bottom_assembly/BOTTOM_README.md

 7. Four pin JST XH connectors.
 These are for the motor encoders.
 I used these from GoBilda.
 But you can use any you like. ![SKU: 3802-0910-0300](https://www.gobilda.com/encoder-cable-extension-4-pos-jst-xh-300mm-length/)
 8. Bullet extenders (female) to connect the motor to the motor encoders.
 I used these from GoBilda. ![SKU:3800-0013-0300](https://www.gobilda.com/3-5mm-bullet-lead-mh-fc-300mm-length/)
 9. Missile Switch.
 I used the missile switch to control the power to the motors because it's easy to turn off in a hurry, and i liked the look of it.
 I attached it with lego.
+10. Buck converter for 5V.
+I'm using this one [here](https://www.amazon.com.au/gp/product/B08RBXCJCF/)
+11. High current buck converter for 12V.
+I'm using [this one](https://www.amazon.com.au/gp/product/B08KXTV6RH/), which outputs 20A max.
-10. Terminal strips X 4 (two for the top and two for the bottom).
+12. Terminal strips X 4 (two for the top and two for the bottom).
 I used terminal strips with plastic cover and sixe connections.
 Six is the minimum.
 Make sure you get the ones with the plastic cover because if you drop a screw driver or something on it, you can cause a short.
-11. Fork lugs for connecting the wires to the terminal strips.
+13. Fork lugs for connecting the wires to the terminal strips.
-12. Red and Black wires.
+14. Red and Black wires.
 Make sure you use red for positive and black for ground.
-13. Dupont femal to male jumper wires X 14.
+15. Dupont femal to male jumper wires X 14.
 Two to connect the pcb to grnd and positive.
 And 12 to connect the motor controllers to the PCB.

 ## Connection Tables